 Take Home Message

-After doing research on aggression and violence for over 30 years I have come to the conclusion that the most harmful belief people can have is the belief that they are superior to others (e.g., their religion, race or ethnicity, gender or gender identity, sexual orientation, political party or ideology, school, city, state, country, etc. is best).
+After doing research on aggression and violence for over 30 years I have come to the conclusion that the most harmful belief people can have is the belief that they are superior to others (e.g., their religion, race or ethnicity, gender or gender identity, sexual orientation, political party or ideology, school, city, state, country, etc. is the best).
 When people believe they are superior to others, they behave very badly.
-Every person on this planet is part of the human family, and no single person is more or less valuable than any other person.
+Every person on this planet is part of the human family; no person is more or less valuable than any other person.